 As described above, our distribution requirements are based on taxable income rather than GAAP net income.
-The primary differences between taxable income and GAAP net income include (i) unrealized gains and losses associated with investment and derivative portfolios which are marked-to-market in current income for GAAP purposes, but excluded from taxable income until realized or settled, (ii) temporary differences related to amortization of premiums and discounts paid on investments, (iii) the timing and amount of deductions related to stock-based compensation, (iv) temporary differences related to the recognition of realized gains and losses on sold investments and certain terminated derivatives, (v) taxes and (vi) methods of depreciation.
+The primary differences between taxable income and GAAP net income include (i) unrealized gains and losses associated with investment and derivative portfolios which are marked-to-market in current income for GAAP purposes, but excluded from taxable income until realized or settled, (ii) temporary differences related to amortization of premiums and discounts paid on investments, (iii)

+the timing and amount of deductions related to stock-based compensation, (iv) temporary differences related to the recognition of realized gains and losses on sold investments and certain terminated derivatives, (v) taxes and (vi) methods of depreciation.
 Undistributed taxable income is based on current estimates and is not finalized until we file our annual tax return for that tax year, typically in September of the following year.
-We estimate that we do not have any undistributed taxable income as of June 30, 2020.
+We estimate that we do not have any undistributed taxable income as of September 30, 2020.
 Refer to the "Results of operations" section above for more detail.

 On March 27, 2020, we announced that our Board of Directors approved a suspension of our quarterly dividends on our common stock, 8.25% Series A Cumulative Redeemable Preferred Stock, 8.00% Series B Cumulative Redeemable Preferred Stock, and 8.000% Series C Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, beginning with the common dividends that normally would have been declared in March 2020 and the preferred dividend that would have been declared in May 2020, in order to conserve capital and preserve liquidity.
-Based on current conditions for the Company, we do not anticipate paying dividends on our common or preferred stock for the foreseeable future.
 If the Company's Board of Directors does not declare a dividend in a given period, an accrual is not recorded on the balance sheet.
 However, undeclared preferred stock dividends are reflected in earnings per share as discussed in ASC 260-10-45-11.
-As a result, we did not declare or accrue quarterly dividends on our Common or Preferred Stock during the three months ended June 30, 2020.
+As a result, we did not declare or accrue quarterly dividends on our Common or Preferred Stock during the three months ended September 30, 2020.
 Pursuant to the terms of our Preferred Stock, all unpaid dividends on our preferred stock accrue without interest and, if dividends on our preferred stock are in arrears, we cannot pay cash dividends on our common stock.
 Refer to Note 12 in the "Notes to Consolidated Financing Statements (Unaudited)" for more information on our preferred stock.
 Refer to the "Book value per share" section above for a discussion of the treatment of accumulated, unpaid, or undeclared preferred dividends on our book value.